 - Quick and dirty tactics: This isn’t about learning pretty moves for competition.
 It’s about delivering RESULTS.

-- Simulated attacks: With a good trainer, you’ll do simulations of attacks.
+- Simulated attacks: With a good trainer, you’ll simulate attacks.
 For example, we would perform certain moves in the dark in classes as though we’d woken up to find an attacker straddling us.

 - Very physical: You will get a complete workout from Krav Maga.
 It’s great if you want to get in shape while also learning self-defense.